natcap/invest.users-guide/source/urban_cooling_model.rst

 * Green Area Maximum Cooling Distance (:math:`d_{cool}`) : Distance (in meters) over which large urban parks (>2ha) will have a cooling effect

-* Reference Air Temperature (:math:`T_{ref}`): Rural reference temperature (where the urban heat island effect is not observed) for the period of interest.
+* Baseline air temperature (:math:`T_{ref}`): Rural reference air temperature (where the urban heat island effect is not observed) for the period of interest.
 This could be nighttime or daytime temperature, for a specific date or an average over several days.
 The results will be given for the same period of interest).

-* Magnitude of the UHI Effect (:math:`UHI_{max}`) : Magnitude of the urban heat island effect, in degrees Celcius, i.e. the difference between the rural reference temperature and the maximum temperature observed in the city.
+* Magnitude of the UHI Effect (:math:`UHI_{max}`) : Magnitude of the urban heat island effect, in degrees Celcius, i.e. the difference between the rural reference (baseline air) temperature and the maximum temperature observed in the city.

 * Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (default value: 2000m)